-- The current assessed value for all three properties combined is \$3,530,300.
-The combined property taxes for all three properties in FY 2013 was \$38,960.
-The property tax bill will increase when the value of the property, with the new building, is re-assessed. - Keeping a grocery store in the town center should help reinforce the economy of downtown Vineyard Haven compared to relocating it to a more outlying area.
-Concerns have been raised about the possible competitive impact of the store on existing businesses in downtown Vineyard Haven offering similar products, especially with respect to non-food items. - The applicant said that employees will be relocated to other stores on and off-Island during the construction.
-It would be desirable that the applicant hire Island contractors, sub-contractors, suppliers, trade (plumbers, electricians, etc.) and professional services in the development. - The project should generate additional sales tax revenue for the Commonwealth. - The Applicant says this will be a grocery store offering the same products the existing store does or are offered at the Edgartown Stop & Shop, Cronig's Market, and other Island grocery stores.
+- to the construction cost plus land value, the assessed value being ±10% of the market value, and the current mil rate for commercial property in Tisbury of \$7.85.) - Keeping a grocery store in the town center should help reinforce the economy of downtown Vineyard Haven compared to relocating it to a more outlying area.
+Concerns have been raised about the possible competitive impact of the store on existing businesses in downtown Vineyard Haven offering similar products, especially with respect to non-food items. - The applicant said that employees will be relocated to other stores on and off-Island during the construction. - The applicant has offered to encourage local eligible contractors to bid on the construction work.
+It might be possible to use more proactive measures to ensure that local contractors, sub-contractors, suppliers, trade (plumbers, electricians, etc.) and professional services be hired. - The project should generate additional sales tax revenue for the Commonwealth. - The Applicant says this will be a grocery store offering the same products the existing store does or are offered at the Edgartown Stop & Shop, Cronig's Market, and other Island grocery stores.
 They testified that there will be no pharmacy, coffee bar, or other business operation within the store, but that is not in the offers. - Stop & Shop is one of the largest employers in Tisbury.
 Current and proposed employment in this store is as follows: - Currently: 57 off-season (10 full-time and 47 part-time) and 96 in-season employees (11 full time and 85 part time) - Proposed: 100 off-season (20 full-time and 80 part-time) and 160 in-season employees (30 full time and 130 part time).